E-mu SP-1200: History and development

 SP-12 was the first sampling drum machine released.
 The main changes from Drumulator to SP-12 were the introduction of integrated 12-bit linear user sampling allowing users to record their own sounds and improvements to the user interface, while the playback electronics remained mostly unchanged.
-The SP-12 was initially advertised as "Drumulator II" by E-mu Systems at the NAMM Winter Music & Sound Market and Musikmesse Frankfurt in February of 1985 before its official launch that summer at the NAMM International Music & Sound Expo.
+The SP-12 was initially advertised as "Drumulator II" by E-mu Systems at the NAMM Winter Music & Sound Market and Musikmesse Frankfurt in February 1985 before its official launch that summer at the NAMM International Music & Sound Expo.
 "SP" is an initialism for "sampling percussion", and 12 is a reference to its 12-bit linear data format.
 At $2,745, SP-12 remained a more attainable sampling drum machine as compared to the Linn 9000, which started at $5,000 (not including the sampling add-in-card released later), and the Studio 440 from Sequential when it was released in 1986, also priced at $5,000.

 In contrast to implementing unique sound engines for each of its other samplers so far, beginning with Emulator and Emulator II, and growing in ambition and scope with purpose-built ICs designed by Dave Rossum, including E-chip powering Emax (1986) and F-chips used in Emulator III (1987), SP-1200's short and low-risk development updated the SP-12 sampling drum machine with more sampling time and an integrated disk drive, with E-mu reusing the sample playback engine used in SP-12 and in Drumulator since 1983.
 SP-1200 would become both the last E-mu sampler to not integrate custom E-mu chips (ICs) and the last to include analog SSM chips, using SSM2044 in its dynamic filters until they became unavailable in 1998.
 E-mu Systems updated SP-12 with improvements and a "Turbo" option expanding the total available sample time to 5 seconds before it was eventually replaced in the product line when SP-1200 was released in August 1987.
 Combined with 10 seconds of user sampling time, SP-1200's $2995 price provided artists with a practical entrypoint to sample-based music production.